freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-35-circular-primes.english.md

 ## Description
 <section id='description'>

 The number, 197, is called a circular prime because all rotations of the digits: 197, 971, and 719, are themselves prime.

 There are thirteen such primes below 100: 2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, and 97.

-How many circular primes are there below n, whereas 100 <= n <= 1000000?
+How many circular primes are there below `n`, whereas 100 ≤ `n` ≤ 1000000?

 <br><strong>Note:</strong><br>

 Circular primes individual rotation can exceed `n`.

 </section>

 ## Instructions